marcoverpas/Italy-SFC-Model/README.md

 Alternatively, simply copy and paste the *https* address into your browser, save the dataset in the chosen folder, and set the directory path accordingly.

 The third step is to create a text file (*txt*) defining model equations.
-For a comprehensive description, please refer to Canelli, Fontana, Realfonzo, and Veronese Passarella (2024).
+For a comprehensive description of the behavioral assumptions underlying the behavioral equations, please refer to Canelli, Fontana, Realfonzo, and Veronese Passarella (2024).

 *Note*: we place the key behavioral equations at the end of the code.
 This arrangement is intentional, as, after estimating model coefficients, the related details are to be read in a 'last in, first out' order from the `RStudio` Console.